The Dragon Lord (Drake novel): Plot summary

 In sixth-century Britain, King Arthur desires a dragon to harass the Saxon invaders.
 Merlin tells Arthur that the skull of a lake monster is required.
 From a batch of new mercenary recruits to Arthur's army, Gawain selects an Irishman called Mael and a Dane called Starkad after Mael defeats Lancelot in a demonstration duel in front of the recruits.
 Arthur sends Mael to Ireland to retrieve the skull and keeps Mael's friend Starkad as hostage to ensure his return.
 In Ireland, Mael is escorted to a road where he meets Veleda, a pagan witch who foresaw Mael's coming.
-The two travel together for three days and arrive at Lough Ree where a pagan shrine has been converted to a chapel manned by a priest and a large, mentally retarded student, Fergus.
+The two travel together for three days and arrive at Lough Ree where a pagan shrine has been converted to a chapel manned by a priest and a large, intellectually disabled student, Fergus.
 During the night Mael steals the monster skull which was on display in the chapel but Fergus catches him.
 The ensuing fight spills out onto the lake pier that breaks apart as Fergus fights with a mace.
 Veleda helps Mael back to land but Fergus drowns and a lake monster drags the priest away.
 On their way back to Britain, Mael and Veleda are attacked on a ship but escape as Veleda summons a purple fire that burns their attackers.

 With the skull Merlin creates a small dragon (a wyvern) which he hopes to grow and teach to be obedient.
 Mael is re-united with Starkad and they consider whether to stay in Arthur's camp.
 Veleda has a vision and implores they to retrieve the spear and shield of the Saxon Biargram Ironhand.